qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 expressions to label features.

 Assuming you are using the :guilabel:`Single labels` method, click the
-|expression| button near the :guilabel:`Label with` drop-down list in the
+|expression| button near the :guilabel:`Value` drop-down list in the
 |labeling| :guilabel:`Labels` tab of the properties dialog.

 In figure_labels_expression_, you see a sample expression to label the alaska